 - Average fight time: 9:58

 Amanda Nunes Notable Wins

-Amanda Nunes’ list of victims is star-studded as she holds a victory over Germaine de Randamie, Sana McMann, Valentina Shevchenko, Miesha Tate, Ronda Rousey, Raquel Pennington, Cris Cyborg, Holly Holm, Felicia Spencer, Megan Anderson and Juliana Pena.
+Amanda Nunes’ list of victims is star-studded as she holds a victory over Germaine de Randamie, Sana McMann, Valentina Shevchenko, Miesha Tate, Ronda Rousey, Raquel Pennington, Cris Cyborg, Holly Holm, Felicia Spencer, Megan Anderson, Juliana Pena, and Irene Aldana.

 Amanda Nunes UFC Earnings

 Amanda Nunes’ estimated total UFC earnings are over the $4 million threshold.
 This overall figure is only inclusive of his UFC gross and doesn’t include other sponsorships and brand deals.
 Her biggest single-fight salary came in July 2019 when she TKO’ed Holly Holm to take home a whopping $590,000 of prize money.

 Amanda Nunes has been a mainstay of the American Top Team since she joined the gym in 2014.
 This is where she also found most of her success and resurgence to become the world’s number one women’s pound-for-pound fighter.
 Nunes was guided there by coaches Mike Brown, Steve Mocco and Marcos DaMatta.